ReyhanTanjung/Final_Project_EP4050/README.md

-**Source Code for Final Project EP4050 - Manajemen Proyek Kelistrikan ( Electrical Project Management) for calculating time event on A project**
+**Source Code for Final Project EP4050 - Manajemen Proyek Kelistrikan ( Electrical Project Management) for calculating time event on a project**